Bob Avila: How to Spot Balance in a Horse

 necessary for the kind of flat-kneed, sweepy movement and athleticism that wins.

 His hocks are low to the ground and directly beneath the point of his hip, rather than positioned out behind him.
-(Drop an imaginary line from his point of hip, down his hock and cannon bone--it's perfectly straight and correct.)
-When a horse's hind legs are built like this, it translates into power: It's easy for him to reach beneath his body and propel himself forward, or to sit down over his hind end for stops and turns.
+(Drop an imaginary line from his point of hip, down his hock and cannon bone–it’s perfectly straight and correct.)
+When a horse’s hind legs are built like this, it translates into power: It’s easy for him to reach beneath his body and propel himself forward, or to sit down over his hind end for stops and turns.
 A horse whose hocks are camped out behind him has trouble reaching beneath his body, making everything harder for him than for a horse like this.

 1B.
 Balance in action!
 If you thought this horse looked athletic standing still, just look at him here.
 Talk about athleticism!
 His off (left) legs are suspended in the air and nearly touching, and his right front leg is reaching out in response to the thrust from his powerful hind end.
 He's floating across the ground.